humdingerb/clipdinger/Readme.md

 _Auto-paste_ will put the clipping you've chosen via double-click or _RETURN_ into the window that was active before you have summoned Clipdinger.

 The other settings belong to the fading feature: When the checkbox _Fade history entries over time_ is active, entries get darker as time ticks on.
 You can set the intervall that entries are being tinted (_Delay_) and by how much they are tinted (_Steps_).
+The third slider sets the _Max. tint level_, i.e. how dark an entry can get.
 Below the sliders is a summary of your setting in plain English.

 If you leave your computer or just know that you won't do any copy&paste for a longer time, you can simply check the _Pause fading_ checkbox below the history list of the main window to prevent the entries in the history from fading.
 Note, that this checkbox is only visible if the fading option in the settings is active.

 ### Tips & Tricks

-Obviously, Clipdinger can only keep a clipboard history while it's running.
+*   Obviously, Clipdinger can only keep a clipboard history while it's running.
 You should therefore create a link to it in the `/boot/home/config/settings/boot/launch/` folder.
 Then it gets started automatically on every boot-up.
+*   All changes in the settings window can be viewed live in the main window.
+To find the right fading settings for you, it's best to keep working normally for some time to fill the history and then just play around with the sliders until you're satisfied.
+*   Clipdinger's _Auto-paste_ feature can be a bit tricky: It doesn't know in which window you pressed _SHIFT_ + _ALT_ + _V_ for it to pop up.
+With activated auto-paste, it simply pastes into last window that was active before you hit _ENTER_ or double-clicked an entry.
+So, avoid detours...

 ### Download